minprog/cs50x/hello/index.md

 ## Making things easier

-Recall that we can automate the process of executing `clang`, letting `make` figure out how to do so for us, thereby saving us some keystrokes.
-Execute the below to compile this program one last time.
+Recall from lecture that we can automate the process of executing `clang`, letting `make` figure out how to do so for us, thereby saving us some keystrokes.

+Create a new file called `Makefile` (no dot! no extension) and enter into it the following lines:

+    # Makefile for CS50-type assignments

+    %: %.c
+    	clang -O0 -std=c11 -Wall -Werror -Wextra -Wno-sign-compare -Wno-unused-parameter -Wno-unused-variable -Wshadow -o $@ $<  -lcs50 -lcrypt -lm

+Make sure that right before "clang" in that last line is a TAB character and not 4 spaces.
+Save the file.

+Now execute the below to compile your program one last time.

     make hello